 The Multi-media Self-access Learning Centre, the Information Technology Learning Centre, the Digital Music Laboratory and Creative Media Laboratory will continue to be used as venues for developing IT projects teaching and self-learning.
-A multi-purpose room, Rm 609, equipped with 17 iMacs is established to hone student IT skills for eBook development and creative media production.
-60 new notebook computers are purchased and 2 mobile computer labs are set up to cater for the new EITP cohorts.
+2 mobile computer labs have been set up and new notebook computers will continue to be purchased to cater for the new EITP cohorts.
 Furthermore, the school has accomplished its mobile learning initiative with the supply of iPads to every SPCS student.
 This will allow teaching and learning to be extended beyond the classroom.
 The building of the Smart Oasis, which integrates nature and technology, will provide a multi-media rich virtual immersive environment for students' learning, activities and relaxation.